mike-shock/Ruby-Raspberry_Pi_IoT/README.md

    gem install raspberry_pi_iot

+## Usage

+Main classes are described in the [description](./DESCRIPTION.md).
+Samples of usage can be run in the demo/ sub-directory.

 ## Plans:

 * Support for more devices (I2C, SPI, LED strip & matrix), SenseHAT, Official Display (brightness, orientation).

-* Better functionality for existing classes (Button, etc.)
+* Better functionality for existing classes (Button, LED, etc.)

 * More tests.